 About the System:

-The Collaborative utilizes an online project-information system in an effort to keep members and other interested parties apprised of projects happening within the Collaborative’s focus area that are of interest to Collaborative members.
+The Collaborative utilizes an online project-information system in an effort to keep members and other interested parties apprised of projects happening that are of interest to Collaborative members.

 The system seeks to inform interested parties by highlighting project information such that the totality of the work in the focus area is understandable to the user.